Samurai Shodown (1993 video game): Release

 The Neo Geo AES version of the game was released for the Wii Virtual Console on October 16, 2007, in Japan; May 30, 2008, in Europe; and June 16, 2008, in North America.
 However, before the Virtual Console version was released in North America, the game was released as part of SNK Arcade Classics Vol. 1.

 Mostly due to the negative publicity surrounding the use of violence in video games, the game was edited when it was first released for the AES as it featured blood and graphic fatal attacks that kill opponents by slicing them in half.
 As a result, it was decided to censor the game for most platforms by changing the blood from red to white and disabling the fatal attack animations.
 The win quotes were also censored, and references to death or blood were altered.

-In the Super NES version, the blood was recolored orange and the fatal attacks were removed.
+In the Super NES version, the blood was recolored orange and the fatal attacks were removed in accordance with Nintendo's guidelines.

 The 3DO version was first released in 1994 in North America, then in Japan and Europe the following year, with all blood and fatality graphics intact.
 As a result, some retailers did not carry this edition of the game.

 The censoring of the Neo Geo console version was unusual in that it was tied to the specific system.
 For instance, a North American cartridge running on a North American Neo Geo would display white sweat, but the same cartridge, when plugged into a Japanese Neo Geo, would run the uncensored game with blood.
 Neo Geo console modifications would enable users to set the system's region to Japan, or play in arcade mode, either of which would cause the game to be played with all of the blood and death animations intact, even on a North American/PAL console.